-Issue 2022 Target Performance against target KPIs 2019 2020 2021 2022 2023 Target SDGs Number of core commodities and categories with a Fairtrade Commitment 7 7 7 7 Our commitment to Fairtrade continues across sever bagged sugar & African roses are Fairtrade, and we a core categories are the biggest se - 100% of our tea ller of Fairtrade a, coffee, banana wine in the world s, chocolate, l.
-Amount of Fairtrade ingredients we sell via our Fairtrade products (volume measured in tonnes/litres1/stems)2 49,026 M 14.9 million litres 40 million stems 53,617 M 14.1 million litres 41.4 million stems 49,517 M 16.7 million litres 53.3 million stems 48,967 M 16.1 million litres 52.4 million stems This demonstrates material impact on Fairtrade pr Minimum Price and Premium with every Fairtrade oducers.
-They b purchase. enefit from Fair trade Standards s, voice, Number of Fairtrade lines in our range (Own label and Branded) 3 - 329 383 464 Shows extent of full range of Fairtrade products.
-In We introduced new Fairtrade lines into our own la 1.
-While we continued Minimum number of Fairtrade lines in any Co-op store (Own label and Branded) - 63 71 90 1 NO POVERTY In 2022, we will set targets to achieve our to grow our Fairtrade commitments, Ensures a minimum Fairtrade range available in ar y store.4 Our ambition is to be the Fairtrade ambition to be the UK's biggest supporter of Fairtrade, based on the metrics we developed in 2020.
+Our ambition is to be the UK's biggest supporter of Fairtrade - in 2023 we will define our methodology for demonstrating this.
+Fairer for our Members and Communities lssue 2022 Target Performance against target KPIs 2019 2020 2021 2022 2023 Target SDGs Number of core commodities and categories with a Fairtrade Commitment 7 7 7 7 Our commitment to Fairtrade continues across sever bagged sugar & African roses are Fairtrade, and we a n core categories are the biggest se - 100% of our tea a, coffee, banana wine in the world s, chocolate, Amount of Fairtrade ingredients we sell via our Fairtrade products (volume measured in tonnes/litres 1 /stems) 2 49,026 M 14.9 million litres 40 million stems 53,617 M 14.1 million litres 41.4 million stems 49,517 M 16.7 million litres 53.3 million stems 48,967 M 16.1 million litres 52.4 million stems This demonstrates material impact on Fairtrade p Minimum Price and Premium with every Fairtrade roducers.
+They b purchase. enefit from Fair trade Standards s, voice, Number of Fairtrade lines in our range (Own label and Branded) 3 - 329 383 464 In 2022, we will set to gro Shows extent of full range of Fairtrade products.
+In We introduced new Fairtrade lines into our own la While we continued Minimum number of Fairtrade lines in any Co-op store (Own label and Branded) - 63 71 90 1 NO to grow our Fairtrade commitments, Ensures a minimum Fairtrade range available in ar Our ambition is to be the POVERTY irtrade ambition to be the UK's biggest supporter of Fairtrade, based on the metrics we developed in 2020.
 2022 brought market challenges and global supply chain shocks that impacted our ability to set new targets.
 Consumer awareness of our Fairtrade leadership (highest perceived leadership) 25% 25% 23% (highest perceived leadership compared to rest of grocery market) - UK's biggest supporter of Fairtrade - in 2023 we will define our methodology for demonstrating this.
-8 DECENTIVES CROWN This demonstrates Fairtrade leadership perceptio by ICM for Co-op Ethical Leadership Survey in 202 olic.
-Research m ost recently cor nducted Fairtrade overtrade 360 391 416 450 Fairtrade market share among UK convenience stores (%) 79 80 (vs 59.4 convenience market share) 81.5 (vs 60.2 total convenience) 84.1 (vs 59.2 total convenience grocery market share) Fairtrade market share among UK total grocery market (%) 19.6 Fairtrade market share (vs 5.2 total grocery market share) 21 (vs 5.5 total grocery market share) 21.1 (vs 5.1 total grocery market share) 22.4 (vs 5 total grocery market share) Overtrade is the direct comparison between the mar market.
-An overtrade occurs when a retailer's market
+This demonstrates Fairtrade leadership perceptio by ICM for Co-op Ethical Leadership Survey in 202 n by general pul 21. blic.
+Research m ost recently cor nducted Fairtrade overtrade 360 391 416 450 Fairtrade market share among UK convenience stores (%) 79 80 (vs 59.4 convenience market share) 81.5 (vs 60.2 total convenience) 84.1 (vs 59.2 total convenience grocery market share) Fairtrade market share among UK total grocery market (%) 19.6 Fairtrade market share (vs 5.2 total grocery market share) 21 (vs 5.5 total grocery market share) 21.1 (vs 5.1 total grocery market share) 22.4 (vs 5 total grocery market share)

-1 Includes Fairtrade branded wine.
+Includes Fairtrade branded wine.
 2 2019-2021 data from Fairtrade Connect system, excluding Fairtrade cotton and vanilla, including Fairtrade charcoal.
 2022 data from Fairtrade Connect system with the addition of Fairtrade charcoal.

-3 Includes seasonal lines & Fairtrade charcoal.
+Includes seasonal lines & Fairtrade charcoal.